 IF THEY DETAIN YOU WHAT SHOULD YOU DO?

-According to the RederalPenal Code you have the right to: The people arresting you identifying themselves and esptaining with you have been detained.
-Be handed over immediately to the Prosecuting Authorities (Ministerio Público).
-Befue to make any statement and if you have to, to do so in front of a judge.
-Not be lept in bodition.
-Speak to a isways, tensily member, hierd or any enon you trust, in private.
-An adequate, true, defence if needed.
-Be informed of the facts or the causes of the accusation.
-Not be restimated either physically or psychologically, Torture is prohibited, they cannot hit you, leep food from you, threaten you or in any way times you to give evidence against pourse!
-Not be paraded publicly before the media.
-Medical attention from the moment you are detained.
-Be released unless sufficient evidence is previded to a judge.
-Be housed in conditions of dignity.
+According to the FederalPenal Code you have the right to: The people arresting you identifying themselves and explaining why you have been detained Be handed over immediately to the Prosecuting Authorities [Ministerio Público] Refuse to make any statement and if you have to, to do so in front of a judge • Not be kept in isolation Speak to a lawyer, family member, friend or any erson you trust, in private An adequate, free, defence if needed Be informed of the facts or the causes of the accusation Not be mistreated either physically or psychologically.
+Torture is prohibited, they cannot hit you, keep food from you, threaten you or in any way force you to give evidence against yourself I .Not be paraded publicly before the media Medical attention from the moment you are detained Be released unless sufficient evidence is provided to a judge Be housed in conditions of dignity Be handed over to the judicial authorities immediately Not to be held by the Prosecuting Authorities for more than 48 hours Not to be held by the judicial authorities for more than 72 hours. .